-A limited number of merit-based Graduate Division Achievement Scholarships are available to qualified graduate students at UHM.
-Annoucements and application forms will be distributed via lis-stu.
+A limited number of merit-based Achievement Scholarships are available to qualified graduate students at UHM.
+Announcements and application forms will be distributed via lis-stu.

 Eligibility & How to Apply